weixingsun/jBProF/README.md

     3.install JDK (OpenJDK 10,11,12,13,14 tested)
     4.run.sh

-TODO:
+Todo || Issues:

-    1. remove duplicated method entries, currently BCC use IP as method entry.
+    1. sometimes there may be duplicated method, it usually caused by JIT recompilation.
-    2. add feature to get instance level variable values, like ArrayList.size, HashMap.size
+    2. add feature to get instance level variable values, like ArrayList.size, HashMap.size, from JVMTI api
     3. add feature to trigger tuning when a method latency > threshold.
-    4. add feature to tune performance based on PCA.
+    4. add feature to report based factors which selected by PCA.